I’ve lived in both worlds.

 In the last year, we’ve reviewed over 2,500 applicants who wanted to be a freelance blogger.
 And spoiler alert: We haven’t hired anywhere near that number.

-Freelance blog writers are the right choice in specific scenarios.
+Freelance blog writers are one of the most in-demand SEO jobs and they are the right choice in specific scenarios.
 There’s a time and a place where they excel.
 It can work beautifully.
 Or it can backfire miserably.

 That’s what this post is about.